WALL-E/httptables/README.md

 The User and Device, retrieve from request's header, you can customize the **getattr** function, [see more](doc/lamda.md)

-> NB: This module makes the assumption your request contain two headers, `X-Device-ID` and ` X-User-ID`
+> NB: By default, this module makes the assumption your request contain two headers, `X-Device-ID` and ` X-User-ID`

 ## Features
 Support the following features